 Very important: Pack plenty of water for your four-legged companion!

-Tip 4: Safety on public transport
+Tip 4: Safe and stress-free on public transport

 Some hiking routes can be reached by bus, train or gondola.
 Usually in such vehicles not only is a lead compulsory, but also a muzzle.
 We therefore recommend you pack a muzzle in your backpack.
 Try to make these situations as stress-free as possible for your dog

 Tip 5: Overnight with your dog